Groom & Groomsmen

 10 Ways to Style Your Groom (and his men) Vintage

-With all of this talk of NYBFW and the unveiling of the latest bridal collections for 2015, I fear the men in our lives may be feeling somewhat neglected.
-So today’s post is all about our Groom and his Groomsmen!
-When planning your wedding much attention and talk is of finding THE dress.
+Today’s post is all about our Groom and his Groomsmen!
+Because when planning your wedding much attention and talk is of finding THE dress.
 However, the challenge of how to style your groom vintage, whilst retaining his unique personal style, can feel just as utterly overwhelming.
 We all want our groom and groomsmen to be waiting at the end of the aisle with sartorial elegance on our wedding day, and this post is here to help with 10 easy ways to style your groom (and his men) vintage…..

 Waist coats are the perfect vintage accessory – whatever the era, season or venue!
 Layered under a jacket, in matching or contrasting material, they look dapper and add some extra warmth for an Autumn or Winter wedding.
 Or they smarten up a simple shirt, whilst looking more casual than a jacket – and infinitely cooler for a Spring or Summer wedding…..

 Braces (or suspenders)

 Whether functional or purely decorative, braces/suspenders (is there a difference?) are the accessory of choice for the more relaxed, rustic, casual wedding (Ryan Reynolds even had custom leather suspenders made for his wedding with Blake Lively) Match them to the shirt or suit for a smart subtle look, or be daring and choose a contrasting colour to the suit but match them to the ties, shirt or shoes.
 Oh and if he decides to go with a patterned pair be sure to keep the shirt plain.